malyn/Enforth/DESIGN.md

 A better solution is to go to the MFORTH dictionary layout, which means that the XT can always point to the flags field and then basic math (`XT + 2 + 1`) gets you to the CFA.
 Compiling/Comparing names is more annoying, but that only happens rarely, whereas all of this XT-shuffling is very annoying and error-prone.

+## NextNext Update

+This is now done -- XTs are used everywhere, including for the things that were previously called Code Primitives.
+Those are now just standard ROM Definitions, but with the CFA set to their token value.
+This is basically the same as any other ITC where the CFA contains code to be executed.
+It's unclear if this is an ITC or DTC at this point; maybe there is no real name for this.

+Anyway, the big change here is that XTs are seen everywhere, including for things that are tokens.
+You can execute the XT for a Code Primitive and we just execute the CFA like you would for any other definition.  `COMPILE,` is smart enough to take that XT and turn it into a token when the CFA points at a token instead of a definition (which it determines using the redefined `TOKEN?`).

 ### Dictionary Header:

 The Enforth dictionary uses the layout described by Robert L. Smith in his Forth Dimensions I/5 article titled "A Modest Proposal for Dictionary Headers".